Are you looking to understand Saskatchewan security deposit laws?

 The acceptance of the security deposit guarantee is mandatory.
 If there's a difference between the social services' provision and the required deposit, you have the right to demand the difference from that applicant.

-Should social service stop providing the guarantee, you can set a requirement for the full amount provided by your tenant.
-However, you need to allow for a month's notice before you put this in place.
+Should social service stop providing the guarantee, the landlord can set a requirement for the full amount provided by the tenant.
+However, a landlord needs to allow for a month's notice before they put this in place.

 Returning the Security Deposit in Saskatchewan

-After your tenant moves out, you need to return their security deposit in seven business days.
+After a tenant moves out, a landlord must return their security deposit in seven business days.
 That means weekends and holidays aren't counted towards the period.
 Within these seven days, you need to serve your tenants with a written notice if you have a claim.

 When it comes to sending a notice, you need to allow for three days when sending your notice via mail.
 Using an electronic channel means that the notice is deemed delivered on the first business day after getting sent.